voxpupuli/puppet-jira/README.md

 ##### `$script_check_java_manage`

-Manages a modified version of the 'check-java.sh' script provided by JIRA in order to use OpenJDK.
+Manages a the 'check-java.sh' script provided by

-Note: JIRA does not officially support OpenJDK.
+JIRA.

 Defaults to 'false'.